Replacement Cost vs Actual Cash Value: Which Home Insurance Coverage Is Right for You?

 Guaranteed Replacement Cost Highest premiums (+5-10%) Maximum protection seekers

 The bottom line?
 Most insurance experts recommend replacement cost coverage for the average homeowner.
-ACV policies save money upfront, but the gap between a depreciated payout and actual repair costs can be financially crippling after a major loss — especially for roofs, HVAC systems, and structural damage where costs have risen sharply in recent years.
-If you're ever uncertain about how an adjuster is valuing your claim, learn more about the claims process and what to expect.
+ACV policies save money upfront, but the gap between a depreciated payout and actual repair costs can be financially crippling after a major loss, especially for roofs, HVAC systems, and structural damage where 2026 costs have risen sharply.
+If you are concerned you may already be underinsured, check our guide on signs of underinsured home insurance, or learn more about the home insurance claims process and what to expect.

 Smart Savings Made Simple!